Kavalai Vendam: Plot

-When Divya is about to leave for good and marry Shahid, Aravind finally opens up and confesses his genuine feelings for her.
-He admits that he was immature before but has learned from their time apart.
+When Divya is about to leave for good and marry Arjun, Aravind finally opens up and confesses his genuine feelings for her.
+He admits that he was immature before, but has learned from their time apart.
 He tells her that despite everything, he still loves her deeply and doesn’t want to lose her again.

 This heartfelt confession moves Divya, who realizes she also still loves him.
-She calls off her marriage to Shahid.
+She calls off her marriage to Arjun.